altocodenl/TODIS/readme.md

 One last point concerning updates: when a new response replaces an old one, a system may still keep around the old value of the response.
 This is called [version control](https://en.wikipedia.org/wiki/Version_control) and allows users to be able to see a previous state of the system.
 In other words, version control is time travel in the context of the system.
 Version control is almost always a great idea; the most challenging part of it is to determine what should be forgotten (deleted), either because of lack of space or because of privacy concerns.

 We've come a long way through the last five pillars.
-Hopefully we have, by now, established a systematic way to look at digital information systems.
+Hopefully we have, by now, established a systematic way to look at digital data systems.
 In the last part of the treatise we will discuss some applications of the theory to specific areas.
 The core of the treatise, however, is concluded here.

 ## How to test the (hypo)thesis of this treatise